iay/shibboleth-idp-docker/README.md

 * `./stop` stops the `shibboleth-idp` container.
 * `./terminate` stops the `shibboleth-idp` container and removes the container.
 This is useful if you want to build and run another container version.
+* `./console` will give you a `bash` prompt inside the running container, with the current directory set to the IdP's home directory (`/opt/shibboleth-idp`).
 * `./cleanup` can be used at any time to remove orphaned containers and images, which Docker tends to create in abundance during development.
 Use `./cleanup -n` to "dry run" and see what it would remove.